GyroSuperintelligence/BabyLM/guides/Genetics.md

 **Design Philosophy**: This specification provides a complete, production-ready system that is simple enough to implement immediately while being architected for seamless scaling to massive distributed deployments.
 The core physics remains pure and dependency-free, with well-defined interfaces that allow for future enhancements without touching the theoretical foundation.

 > This specification is therefore not just a design but a **map of a newly discovered territory**.
-It is grounded in a rigorous theoretical framework (CGM) and verified by a definitive computational experiment that proves the system's state space is a finite, closed manifold of precisely 788,986 states.
+It is grounded in a rigorous theoretical framework (CGM) and verified by a definitive computational experiment that proves the system's state space is a finite, closed ontology of precisely 788,986 states.
 Every component, from the core physics to the storage architecture, is built upon this **measured ground truth**, ensuring a system that is robust, scalable, and free from the arbitrary complexities of traditional AI.

 > **Note:** Throughout this document, all tensor indices use the standard order: [layer, frame, row, col], with zero-based indexing.
 All references to tensor elements, operations, or masks use these terms exclusively for clarity.